rocketstack-matt/wordle-solver/README.md

 # wordle-solver

-Need a little help to solve your daily [Wordle](https://www.powerlanguage.co.uk/wordle/)?
+Need a little help to solve your daily [Wordle](https://www.nytimes.com/games/wordle/index.html)?

+You can use the REST service that implements the solver directly using the below URLs

 | What you're looking for                                                                                                                                  |                                                           |
 |------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------|